kanvesh/kanvesh.github.io/_posts/2020-05-11-metrics-and-pitfalls-part1.markdown

 | **Level of engagement with community**  _(follows, sharing to other platforms)_ | **Pro:** Increase in such engagement binds the user to the platform and decreases the likelihood of churn <br><br> **Con:**  Does not speak for most users who are silent consumers |
 | **Feedback surveys and focus groups** | **Pro:** No traditional metric captures addiction or general wellbeing <br><br>  **Con:** Expensive and has potential for bias|

-**Conclusion**: Even though the first two metrics are widely measured and used, the last three metrics are likely to be better predictors of success for a platform like Twitter.
+**Conclusion**: Even though the first two metrics are widely measured and used, the last three metrics are likely to be better predictors of long term success for a platform like Twitter.

 **Notes:**
 <i>